Heated, quenched, tempered – hardened.

 As with the process of hardening steel, the next period for TransVolution was a quenching.
 The accreditation process had taken longer than expected and the market opportunities that inspired early optimism had passed.
 TransVolution needed to do the hard slog of seeking out new opportunities.

 Along with the new opportunities came the tempering process.
 Once again, the fresh and nimble player in the market was seeking to work with an industry that was struggling to respond to a player that didn’t look and act and feel like the rest of the industry.
 However, some industry stakeholders recognised that it was this very difference which had created the opportunity that TransVolution was now trying to get off the ground.
-And with their support, TransVolution has successfully established a first train service which is set to commence in 2018 from a newly-developed freight terminal.
+And with their support, TransVolution has successfully established a first train service which is set to commence from a newly-developed intermodal freight terminal.